ChurchSuite/churchsuite-api/modules/smallgroups.md

 The Small Groups module is concerned with the management of groups of contacts, along with their attendance, and support the following endpoints:

 ## List/search groups

 * `GET /v1/smallgroups/groups`  will return all groups
+* `GET /v1/smallgroups/groups?embed_visible=true`  will return all groups visible to Embed.
+* `GET /v1/smallgroups/groups?public_visible=true`  will return all groups visible to My ChurchApp.
+* `GET /v1/smallgroups/groups?tags=true`  will return all groups, including tags associated to each group.
+* `GET /v1/smallgroups/groups?view=active`  will return all groups in a view.
+The view parameter accepts the following values; archived, active, future.
+Not using this parameter will return groups from any view.

 ```json
 {